gitlabhq/gitlabhq/doc/administration/repository_restrictions.md

 Uploading LFS objects will also be denied.

-In order to lift this restrictions, the administrator of the GitLab instance needs to increase the limit on the particular project that exceeded it.
+In order to lift these restrictions, the administrator of the GitLab instance needs to increase the limit on the particular project that exceeded it.